AyzeLYC/CPP-Game-Engine/README.md

 # CPP-Game-Engine
-Game engine written in C++, made to permit the peoples to create a game without needing to know to code
+Game engine written in C++, made to permit the peoples to create a game without needing to know how to code